j-s-ashley/cz-2025-summer-minutes/06-01-council.md

 Spend $750-850 on new hot water dispenser from furniture budget, submitted by Donnell Wright

-Rationale: Old one is a hab hazard and does not always refill itself.
+**Rationale**: Old one is a hab hazard and does not always refill itself.
 “Old one sucks -Tavi.”
 Anton(CO Legend) said we can get it - Donnell

 Comment: Jordan: If we don't replace it, we could be penalized by Hab.